 - Southern Association of Student Councils — October

 Here are some of the Junior High/High School Speakers I came across who are doing great work right now that are worth checking out to get pointers from:

 - Blake Fly

 - Houston Kraft

 #6.
 Join A Speaker’s Bureau

 There are many opinions about the benefits of joining a Speaker’s Bureau.
-When to join, if it is beneficial to have someone representing you or not.
-I am not familiar with this world, so I gathered a bunch of resources where you can find out everything you need to know about speaker bureaus and come up with your own conclusion on this avenue.
+When to join, if it is beneficial to have someone representing you.
+I am not familiar with this world, so I gathered a bunch of resources where you could find out everything you need to know about speaker bureaus and come up with your conclusion on this avenue.